mindprints/posturize_3/README.md

 - Main App (IO): A polished PostureGuard UI under `IO/posturize/index.html` that connects to your BLE device.
 - Debug Page: A minimal Web Bluetooth tester at `debug.html` for exploring services/characteristics and logging.
+- BLE Host (`host.html`): a tiny optional popup that can own the Web Bluetooth connection and forward notifications to the main app via `BroadcastChannel`.
+Keep it if you need to isolate the BLE session in a separate window; otherwise you can ignore it.

 ## Quick start